 Hangovers are not regarded as legitimate reasons to take sickness absence.
-Absence by reason of hangovers will be regarded as a disciplinary offence which may result in dismissal without notice or payment in lieu.
+Repeated absence by reason of hangovers will be regarded as a disciplinary offence which may result in dismissal without notice or payment in lieu.
 You should also be aware of the rules governing the consumption of alcohol set out in the Alcohol and Drugs Policy.

-The Company requires any absence to be certified by a 'self-certification form' (Form SC2).
-Any absence of more than a week must be certified by a 'Fit Note' (Forms Med 3 or Med 10).
+The Company requires any absence of more than a week to be certified by Forms Med 3 or Med 10.
 Uncertified absence may be treated as misconduct and will not be paid.